 The Medical Services Plan (MSP) indicator monitors general practitioner claims for influenza illness (II) as a percentage of all submitted MSP claims.
-Following an overall provincial peak around week 52, with gradual decline thereafter, this indicator has remained stable and within expected levels in week 9 (Figure 3).
+Following an overall provincial peak around week 52, with gradual decline thereafter, this indicator has remained stable and within expected levels in week 10 (Figure 3).
+Some regional variation has been observed with Vancouver Coastal Health Authority showing a recent increase (Figure 4).